-A frequent lecturer at colleges and universities, he has presented to the faith-based, corporate and nonprofit sectors, has been featured in TIME Magazine.
-As a professional musician, he is a musicologist specializing in Black Sacred Music and Jazz.
+A frequent lecturer at colleges and universities, he frequently presents to the faith-based, corporate and nonprofit sectors, and has been featured in TIME Magazine.
+As a professional musician, he specializes in Black Sacred Music, including Jazz.

-Dr. Edwards is the Director of POWER-Lehigh Valley, the areas largest interfaith community organizing initiative, Board Chair for Promise Neighborhoods of the Lehigh Valley, board member for PA Stands Up, co-founder of Lehigh Valley Stands Up, and board member for the Community First Fund, the financially largest Community Development Financial Institution (CDFI) in Central Pennsylvania and the Lehigh Valley focused on improving the economic well-being of historically marginalized, and under represented communities in Eastern Pennsylvania.
-He previously co-chaired the Water Fountain Project, a regional task force comprised of African American and Latinx political and community leaders committed to addressing educational and economic inequities in the greater Lehigh Valley.
+Dr. Edwards is the Director of POWER-Lehigh Valley, the area’s largest multi-faith, multiracial community organizing initiative, Board Chair for Promise Neighborhoods of the Lehigh Valley, board member of PA Stands Up, co-founder of Lehigh Valley Stands Up, and board member for the Community First Fund, the largest Community Development Financial Institution (CDFI) in Central Pennsylvania and the Lehigh Valley focused on improving the economic well-being of historically marginalized, and underrepresented communities in Eastern Pennsylvania.

 During his 2016 trip to Liberia, West Africa, Dr. Edwards was enstooled as Chief by the National Council of Elders of the World-Wide Missions of Liberia, and the people of Grand Bassa.